 The Shamanic work offers a different kind of underpinning of orientation within the wholeness of Life.
 There are of course overlaps; circles intersecting circles.

 'How do we find our centre when all around the world is changing?
 Where will we find shelter when the winds of life blow hardest?
 It is in the highest and best interests of us all to develop inner calm and self awareness, so we can orientate within the great wheel of life.
 To live our lives with grace and in beauty; with strength of heart and clarity of mind and spirit, to become the best that we can be".

 Anne has a studio and a healing room at her home.
-She has exhibited her artwork in England and Wales, teaches courses exploring the art of mandala, sacred geometry, energy awareness and mindfulness.
+She has exhibited her artwork in England and Wales, held courses exploring the art of mandala, sacred geometry, energy awareness and mindfulness.

 She holds sacred song circles in her area.